 Public authorities (such as a local council, statutory tribunal etc.) are supervised by the Administrative Courts in England and Wales.
 The decisions they make, where there is no other right of appeal, are susceptible to challenge.

-If a decision has been made that you feel has breached your human rights, you may have a case for *Judicial Review.
-If appropriate we may be able to apply to the Administrative Court to review the decision and possibly obtain damages.
+If a decision has been made that you feel has breached your human rights, you may have a case for Judicial Review.
+If appropriate we may be able to apply to the Administrative Court to review the decision.